DefiantLabs/terraform-aws-cosmos-node-skel/README.md

 ```
 ssml
 ssm i-095fced5ad3bd5adb
-sudo su - ec2-user
+sudo su - ubuntu
 ```

 ## Connect to your instance by SSH
 Instead of SSM, you can use SSH by doing the following:
 - add port `22` to the ingress section of `resource "aws_security_group" "node"` in `main.tf`.
 - update `key_pair` in `main.tf` with your public key
 - then execute the following command
 ```
 ssh -i private.key ubuntu@ip
 ```

 # Automated Installer
-Shortly after you connect, the instacne will run `/home/ec2-user/install_node.sh`.
-You can watch the progress by doing `tail -f /home/ec2-user/install_node.log`.
+Shortly after you connect, the instacne will run `/home/ubuntu/install_node.sh`.
+You can watch the progress by doing `tail -f /home/ubuntu/install_node.log`.
 Keep in mind this may take a while depending on the snapshot you used.
 ```
 ./install_node.sh
 ```